GlennStreetman/copyExcelChart/README.md

 ## Installation
 npm i copy-excel-chart

-### Working Code Example, additional explanation shown below under "Usage" heading:
+### Working Code Example, additional explanation shown below under "Usage" heading: <br>
-All Excel files used in these examples can be found in the test folder of this package.
+All Excel files used in these examples can be found in the test folder of this package. <br>
 ```
 import copyExcelChart from 'copy-excel-chart'
 import fs from 'fs'